edrex/eric.pdxhub.org/public/articles/beaglebone-storage-server.md

 ## camlistored startup

- - copy init script from https://gist.github.com/naholyr/4275302
+ - If you can, use systemd.
+Otherwise, [here is the sysvinit script I used](https://gist.github.com/edrex/eab2fe86fba89346d4e1)

 ## syncc